Cannibal Girls

-Cannibal Girls is a 1973 Canadian independent grindhouse comedy horror film, co-written and directed by Ivan Reitman and starring Eugene Levy, Andrea Martin, and Ronald Ulrich.
+Cannibal Girls is a 1973 Canadian independent exploitation comedy horror film, co-written and directed by Ivan Reitman and starring Eugene Levy, Andrea Martin, and Ronald Ulrich.

-Whether by coincidence or not, the name of the film's setting, Farnhamville, is reminiscent of Robert A. Heinlein's novel Farnham's Freehold, in which cannibalism is a major theme.

 Plot

 A couple are relaxing in a snowy forest near a small town in Ontario called Farnhamville.
 Suddenly, an axe wielding female assailant kills the boyfriend, rips the girlfriend's shirt open, and puts a dab of blood between her female victim's breasts.

 Clifford Sturges and Gloria Wellaby are having trouble with their car.
 Their car manages to last until they reach the small and secluded town called Farnhamville, where it breaks down.
 At the same time, they come across another traveler who is looking for his missing sister (the female victim in the beginning sequence).
 Stranded, Clifford and Gloria check into a small motel owned by an old lady named Mrs. Wainwright.
 While inside, the old lady tells the couple about an urban legend, the 'Cannibal Girls'.
 It is about three beautiful but psychotic women named Anthea, Clarissa, and Leona, who lured men with their seductive charm to their home only to feast on them while alive.
 By eating their victims and drinking their blood, the girls maintained their youthfulness and immortality.
 They have a freakish little servant called 'Bunker'.

 Clarissa kills the first victim in a secluded room, with both of them naked.
 She stabs him in the gut with a pair of scissors.
 For the second victim, Leona slowly stalks him with a knife, providing a diversion for Anthea to hack the man with an axe.
 The third victim wakes up the next day, wondering where all the other guys have gone.
 Later on, he makes love to Anthea.
 When he wakes up, he finds himself tied to a bed, surrounded by all three girls.
 At first they lick his belly, then they eat him alive right on the spot.
 Meanwhile, the traveler who was looking for his sister gets murdered by the local police as a special request from the Reverend himself.